 - 1 An earned bachelor's degree from a regionally accredited college or university recognized by the U.S. Department of Education (or its foreign equivalent recognized by the country in which the degree is granted). - 2 Minimum undergraduate GPA of 3.00.
 Students may be admitted on probation, at the discretion of the program director, with a cumulative GPA of 2.75 to 2.99. - 3 Two electronically completed recommendation letters from college instructors.
 If bachelor's degree is more than three years old, a significant sample of former scholarship can be submitted in lieu of one instructor's letter.
-In this case, the other letter may be from a supervisory person from applicant's employment. - 4 Official transcripts from all academic institutions attended. - 5 Ability to effectively communicate in English (both written and oral). - 6 A personality/disposition deemed suitable for the helping and crisis intervention disciplines.
+In this case, the other letter may be from a supervisory person from applicant's employment. - 4 Official transcripts from all academic institutions attended. - 5 Ability to effectively communicate in English (both written and oral). - 6 A personality/disposition deemed suitable for the helping and crisis intervention disciplines. - 7 Students whose native language is other than English must demonstrate proof of English language proficiency.
+Required: TOEFL internet-based test (iBT) score of 79 or higher, an overall IELTS score of 6.5 with, at least, a 6.0 on each sub-band.

-- 7 Students whose native language is other than English must demonstrate proof of English language proficiency.
-Applicants must achieve a score of at least 80 on the internet-based TOEFL, 550 on the international paperbased TOEFL, 213 on the computer-based TOEFL, or an overall IELTS score of 6.0 with at least 5.5 on each band score.
-The requirements may also be met by completing level 112 of the intensive program at an ELS language center. - 8 Individuals may be asked to supplement their application.
+- 8 Individuals may be asked to supplement their application.
 Supplemental materials may include, but are not limited to, interviews, writing samples, and course work. - 9 Applicants who are admitted can only start in the first 8-week term of the fall semester.
 The deadline to submit completed applications for fall admission will be exactly three weeks prior to the beginning of the semester.
 For those who could qualify for admission on academic probation (due to GPA), the deadline is exactly one month prior to the beginning of the semester.
 Be advised that because the ABS admissions committee has to convene, realistically, application should be submitted well before the deadline.